Monthly Flintknapping Get-Together

 5. Dress for the weather.
-In the afternoon, sometimes the wind from the bay breezes through the park creating a bit of a chill in the air.
+Sometimes the wind from the bay breezes through the park in the afternoon, thus creating a bit of a chill in the air.
 Be prepared.

 6. Please remember to bring a chair, bucket or anything high to sit on.
 You cannot sit on the tarp due to the shards of volcanic glass and other sharp stone spalls on the tarp.

 7. If you have a plastic or canvas tarp that you would like to bring to the knapping session, we can use it to cover the ground.
 Just be aware that your tarp might acquire small holes and cuts from all the obsidian and sharp stone flakes.
 I have a large tarp that I will bring for everyone to use.